morkin1792/sec-notes/web.md

 # web

-## web app methodology
+## web methodology
-### explore app like a normal user
+### use the app like a traditional user
-- save interesting points and possible attacks
+- saving interesting points and attacks ideas
     - blind xss
     - brute
     - idor